-- 1. All persons working with hazardous machinery, tools or substances and their guardians must be informed of the potential dangers of the materials and permission must be given by the appropriate person prior to any training. - 2. persons will be trained in accordance with the appropriate individual habilitation plan goal and before they are allowed to use the machinery, etc., independently or without continuous supervision; - 3.
-Supervision of persons while using hazardous materials or equipment will be determined by their Self-Management Assessment & Individual Abuse Prevention Plan. - 4.
-The training strategy and required supervision will be identified in writing and available to all staff who will supervise a person, including substitute staff; - 5. staff who are training persons in the use of hazardous machinery, tools and substances will be properly trained by an appropriate individual prior to their training a person served; and
+- 1. all persons working with hazardous machinery, tools or substances and their guardians must be informed of the potential dangers of the materials and permission must be given by the appropriate person prior to any training. - persons will be trained in accordance with the appropriate individual habilitation plan goal and before they are allowed to use the machinery, etc., independently or without continuous supervision;

-- 6. Upon entering an area with hazardous machinery, tools and substances, the potential dangers will be reviewed with the person before any training begins. - 3.
-Describe any areas of the facility that are difficult to supervise: There are no areas that are difficult to supervise. - 4.
-How will the program reduce the potential of abuse and/or harm to people related to the areas of the facility that are difficult to supervise?
-Persons served are supervised in other areas of the building as required by their Self-Management Assessment and Individual Abuse Prevention Plan
+- 3. supervision of persons while using hazardous materials or equipment will be determined by their Self-management Assessment; - 4. the training strategy and required supervision will be identified in writing and available to all staff who will supervise a person, including substitute staff; - 5. staff who are training persons in the use of hazardous machinery, tools and substances will be properly trained by an appropriate individual prior to their training a person served; and - 6. upon entering an area with hazardous machinery, tools and substances, the potential dangers will be reviewed with the person before any training begins. - 3.
+Describe any areas of the facility that are difficult to supervise:

+The front lobby area may be difficult to supervise if staff are in the main training room.
+A RING device has been installed to monitor arrivals and departures.

+4. How will the program reduce the potential of abuse and/or harm to people related to the areas of the facility that are difficult to supervise?

+Persons served are supervised in other areas of the building as required by their Self-Management Plans, IAPPs and CSSP-Addendum.